 I like to express myself through photographs, video and mostly creative writing.

-My first novel (in Flemish) is expected to be published in autumn 2019.
+My second novel (in Flemish) is expected to be published in spring 2020.
 It is a mystical eco-thriller about broken family relationships and celebrating nature and strong female energy.
 The story takes place in Scotland, Japan, Cameroon and Pakistan.
 The title is “Berkensap”, which can be translated as “Birch juice”.

-I am also working at a second novel, this time in English, which has the working title “the dark wood wide web“.
+I am also working at a third novel, this time in English, which has the working title “the dark wood wide web“.
 The characters find themselves in Belgium, New Zealand, Japan and Thailand.